peterzieba/5Vpld/README.md

 >      * Vendor Fitter: `C:\ispLEVER_Classic2_1\ispcpld\bin\lpf4k.exe`
 </details>

+# News and Status
+* Microchip has released the PIC16F13145 (Jan 2024?)
+  * This chip combines a microcontroller with configurable logic blocks (CLB) which may well suit the needs of what you are otherwise seeking on this page.
+* Microchip has released [WinCUPL II](https://www.microchip.com/en-us/development-tool/wincupl) (v1.0.0 beta) on August 6th, 2025
+  * The revision history only mentions adding compatability with Windows 10/11
+  * Not mentioned in the release notes is that the included fitters for the ATF150x devices are now the latest version: 1918 (3-21-07) within WinCUPL II.
+  * This repository and the utilities within were adamant about requiring the new fitters and the directions here recommended extracting these from Atmel Prochip.
+With WinCUPL II, this is no longer necessary -- the latest fitters come with WinCUPL II.
+Much of this repository is therefore out of date.

 # Background on digital logic.
 This repository isn't intended to be an introduction to digital logic, but a brief review and compare/contrast to similar things is provided here.